Morning Glory or Ipomoea Purpurea Care Guide

 This plant is also well-suited to warm climates and handles heat efficiently.
 It prefers a humid and warm environment with temperatures ranging between 20 and 30°C (68-86°F).
 However, it does not fare well in cold conditions, so it is best to protect it from low temperatures to ensure optimal growth.

-Substrate and compost for Ipomoea purpurea
+Recommended substrate and fertilizer for Ipomoea purpurea

 Ipomoea purpurea is quite adaptable when it comes to soil conditions, and it does not require any special treatment for the substrate.
 This resilient plant can thrive in a variety of soil types, making precise pH or soil requirements less critical.